bhuvi6/chittigpt/README.md

-ChittiGPT is a full-stack conversational AI chatbot built with **Flask**, powered by **Gemini AI**, featuring a responsive dark-themed UI.
-With user authentication and persistent chat history, it delivers a personalized AI experience without JavaScript.
+“ChittiGPT is a Flask-based chatbot platform styled with custom HTML/CSS, backed by MongoDB for storing user chat history, and powered by Google’s Gemini API for generating AI responses — all wrapped in a mobile-responsive UI with dynamic sidebar navigation.”

 ## 🌟 Key Features